-- This section should be narrow and fast with numerous technical features that reflect the ground conditions - Tread profiles should allow effective flow throughout.
+- This section should be narrow and fast with numerous technical features that reflect the ground conditions - Should include the occasional grade 5 alternate line, to offset loss of LiveWires.

 - It is very important that this section include technical features but that these be rollable throughout - It must provide an attractive grade 4 alternative to the adjacent grade 3 tracks and should be consistent with the rest of the proposed descent - It should have a discreet, intimate feel and be entirely within a closed tree canopy.